 The following rules are applied by the kernel: A SCHED_FIFO process that has been preempted by another process of higher priority will stay at the head of the list for its priority and will resume execution as soon as all processes of higher priority are blocked again.
 When a SCHED_FIFO process becomes runnable, it will be inserted at the end of the list for its priority.
-A system call to sched setscheduler or sched_setparam will put the SCHED_FIFO process at the end of the list if it is runnable.
+A system call to sched setscheduler or sched setparam will put the SCHED_FIFO process at the end of the list if it is runnable.
 No other events will move a process scheduled under the SCHED_FIFO policy in the queue of runnable processes with equal static priority.
-A SCHED_FIFO process runs until either it is blocked by an I/O request, it is preempted by a higher priority process, or it calls sched_yield.
+A SCHED_FIFO process runs until either it is blocked by an I/O request, it is preempted by a higher priority process, or it calls sched yield.
 The upshot is that the process that VSched has selected to run is the one with the earliest deadline.
 It will run whenever it is ready until VSched becomes runnable.

 Timers After configuring a process to run at SCHED_FIFO priority 97, the VSched core waits (blocked) for one of two events using the select system call.
-It continues when it is time to change the currently running process (or to run no process) or when the set of tasks has been changed via the server front-end.
+It continues when it is time to change the currently running process (or to run no process) or when the set of tasks has been changed via the front-end.

 The resolution that VSched can achieve is critically dependent on the available timer.
 Under the standard 2.4.x Linux kernel, the timer offers 10 ms resolution.
 For many applications this is sufficient.
 However, especially interactive applications, such as games or low-latency audio playback require finer resolution.
 When running on a 2.6.x Linux kernel, VSched achieves 1 ms resolution because the timer interrupt rate has been raised to 1000 Hz.
-The UTIME component of KURT-Linux [20] uses the motherboard timers to deliver asynchronous timer interrupts with resolution in the tens of μ s.
+The UTIME component of KURT-Linux [22] uses the motherboard timers to deliver asynchronous timer interrupts with resolution in the tens of μ s.
 In VSched, we call select with a non-null timeout as a portable way to sleep with whatever precision is offered in the underlying kernel.
-Since UTIME extends select's precision when it's installed.
-VSched can offer sub-millisecond resolution in these environments.
-Note, however, that the overhead of VSched is considerably higher than UTIME, so the resolution is in the 100s of μ s.
+Since UTIME extends select's precision when it's installed, VSched can offer sub-millisecond resolution in these environments.
+Note, however, that the overhead of VSched is considerably higher than that of UTIME, so the resolution is in the 100s of μ s.

 SIGSTOP/SIGCONT By using EDF scheduling to determine which process to raise to highest priority, we can assure that all admitted processes meet their deadlines.
 However, it is possible for a process to consume more than its slice of CPU time.
-VSched can optionally limit a VM to exactly the slice that it requested by using the SIGSTOP and SIGCONT signals to suspend and resume the VM.
+By default, when a process's slice is over, it is demoted to SCHED_OTHER.
+VSched can optionally limit a VM to exactly the slice that it requested by using the SIGSTOP and SIGCONT signals to suspend and resume the VM, similar to how control was asserted in GLUnix [18].
 Although this adds overhead, we envision this as critical in a commercial environment.